ScriabinOp8No12/Go-puzzles-website/google_cloud_setup/MachineImage_SwapZones.md

 ---- Next day below:

 One issue is it's not auto starting in the morning at 11am, it could be that it needs one extra day to work since I manually turned it off yesterday?

+---- Didn't start the day after either, so let's user cloud scheduler instead

+Search for cloud scheduler:

+Name it, keep the region we are currently on selected, set a description

+For Frequency, put 0 11 * * *

+This should be daily at 11am, pick Mountain Standard Time

+Need to write functions, so messed around with creating a new instance scheduler instead, let's see if that works tomorrow